UX Design & Product Case Studies

 - Support implementation: Throughout the development phase, we collaborated closely with developers during sprints to ensure designs were implemented as intended and the final code met the original goals.

-- Product test: For bigger projects we would release the updated product to a limited group of users external to the business where usability feedback could be gathered, functionality was tested, and bugs were identified and fixed.
+- Product test: For larger projects, we would release the updated product to a limited group of external users to gather usability feedback, test functionality, and identify and fix bugs.

-- Measure the results: Once code was deployed, we would measure the results through in-app surveys, analytics tools, and follow-up interviews.
-This was done to measure how users responded to the updated product and so we could incorporate our findings in future road map considerations.
+- Measure the results: Once the code was deployed, we would measure the results through in-app surveys, analytics tools, and follow-up interviews.
+This was done to measure user response to the updated product and inform future roadmap decisions.

 Here are the case studies: